strawberry-labs/nano-connect/backend/docs/database.md

 ## Step 2: Configure Environment Variables
 Update the `.env` file in the `backend` directory with your PostgreSQL connection details (`DATABASE_URL`).
-If you ran the same command as above, you can use `.env.example` with no changes.
+If you run the same command as above, you can use `.env.example` with no changes.